labrijisaad/Kedro-Energy-Forecasting-Machine-Learning-Pipeline/README.md

 3. **Access the Results**: Upon completion, the `04_reporting` and `05_model_output` directories will contain your model's reports and trained files, ready for review.

 For additional assistance or to explore more command options, refer to the **Makefile** or consult `kedro --help`.

+## 🌌 Next Steps?
+With our **Kedro Pipeline** 🏗 now capable of efficiently **transforming raw** data 🔄 into **trained models** 🤖, and the introduction of a Dockerized environment 🐳 for our code, the next phase involves _advancing beyond the current repository scope_ 🚀 to `orchestrate data updates automatically` using tools like **Databricks**, **Airflow**, **Azure Data Factory**...
+This progression allows for the seamless integration of fresh data into our models.

+Moreover, implementing `experiment tracking and versioning` with **MLflow** 📊 or leveraging **Kedro Viz**'s versioning capabilities 📈 will significantly enhance our project's management and reproducibility.
+These steps are pivotal for maintaining a clean machine learning workflow that not only achieves our goal of simplifying model training processes 🛠 but also ensures our system remains dynamic and scalable with **minimal effort**.

 ## 🌐 Let's Connect!